justineenyan/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a script that deletes all the regular files (not the directories) with a .js and it's subfolders a script that counts the number of directories and sub-directories in the current directory a script that displays the 10 newest files in the current directory.
+ a script that deletes all the regular files (not the directories) with a .js and it's subfolders a script that counts the number of directories and sub-directories in the current directory a script that displays the 10 newest files in the current directory. a script that takes a list of words as input